Modeling Extensive Defects in Metals through Classical Potential-Guided Sampling and Automated Configuration Reconstruction: RESULTS

 Additionally, we assess the transferability of our models regarding general GBs in polycrystals and their temperature-induced evolution.
-We calculate the extrapolation grade $\gamma$ for all the atoms in a polycrystal relaxed by a MEAM potential \cite{Hiremath2022} at 300 K and 2000 K. It should be noted that our EIP-AL in the initial EIP-AL only use EAM-Zhou potential \cite{Zhou2004}, such that the GBs obtained by MEAM may have different atomic structures.
-Fig. \ref{fig3}d illustrates the polycrystal, with each atom color-coded according to $\gamma$ values obtained from B+C. Notably, all atoms in this representation exhibit $\gamma$ values less than 1, indicating low uncertainty and high confidence in the predictions.
-Figs \ref{fig3}e and f display histogram plots of the $\gamma$ values for this polycrystal calculated using different datasets: the basic dataset (B), a dataset from a Gaussian Approximation Potential (GAP) \cite{W-GAP}, B+C, and B+P at 300 K and 2000 K. The analysis reveals that both datasets B and GAP predict $\gamma$ values greater than 1 for atoms at both 300 K and 2000 K, indicating higher uncertainty.
-This is particularly pronounced for B. In contrast, $\gamma$ values calculated by datasets B+C and B+P are consistently below 1 at 300 K, suggesting a higher accuracy in these configurations.
-However, at 2000 K, while most atoms still exhibit $\gamma$ values below 2, there are a few exceptions with values slightly higher than 2.
+We calculate the extrapolation grade $\gamma$ for all the atoms in a polycrystal relaxed by a MEAM potential \cite{Hiremath2022} at 300 K and 2000 K. It should be noted that our EIP-GS in the initial EIP-GS only use EAM-Zhou potential \cite{Zhou2004}, such that the GBs obtained by MEAM may have different LAEs.
+Fig. \ref{fig3}d illustrates the polycrystal at 300 K, with each atom color-coded according to $\gamma$ values obtained from B+C. Notably, all atoms in this representation exhibit $\gamma$ values less than 1, indicating low uncertainty and high confidence in the predictions.
+Figs \ref{fig3}e and f display histogram plots of the $\gamma$ values for this polycrystal calculated using different datasets: the basic dataset (B), a dataset from a Gaussian Approximation Potential (GAP, see the Supplementary Note 1 for the details) \cite{W-GAP-2014}, B+C, and B+P at 300 K and 2000 K. The analysis reveals that both datasets B and GAP predict $\gamma$ values greater than 2 for atoms at both 300 K and 2000 K, indicating higher uncertainty.
+This is particularly pronounced for the dataset B. In contrast, $\gamma$ values calculated by datasets B+C and B+P are consistently below 1 at 300 K. However, at 2000 K, there are a few exceptions with values of $\gamma$ slightly higher than 2.
 This indicates that although the models perform well at lower temperatures, at higher temperatures the uncertainty escalates but stays manageable.
-These results underscore the high transferability and effectiveness of generated defect pool in simulating the behavior of general GB and the thermodynamics of polycrystals.
+These results underscore the high transferability and effectiveness of generated defect genome in simulating the behavior of general GB and the thermodynamics of polycrystals.